Minnesota Juvenile Crimes Lawyer

 - Electronic monitoring

-In addition to the above penalties, you will also be left with a criminal record.
-Potential landlords, colleges, employers and financial institutes will all be able to access your record and see this conviction.
-And, unfortunately, most of them do not see a criminal conviction as a plus on an application form.
+In addition to the above penalties, a juvenile offender will be left with a criminal record.
+Potential landlords, colleges, employers and financial institutions will all be able to access that record of conviction.

 CHIPS Juvenile Law